Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - All the talkative energy that Gemini and Virgo are gifted with can be a curse.
-It can result in a higher resting heart rate, moodiness, aloofness, and worry.
+It can result in a higher resting heart rate, moodiness, aloofness, and turbulence.

-- Both Gemini and Virgo need to practice meditation in order to still their minds.
+- Both Gemini and Virgo need to practice meditation in order to still their busy minds.

 Both Gemini and Virgo have the ability to improvise and use quick wit.
-If you have in your natal chart Gemini or Virgo, you will be gifted in that area with a kind of social charisma.
+If you have in your natal chart Gemini or Virgo, you will be gifted with charisma.
 You will especially have strong communication skills if your sun sign or mercury sign is Gemini or Virgo.

 Gemini is considered the sign of communication.
 Air is already considered the element of thoughts and speech.
 Gemini gets a boost of the air element with Mercury.
-The twin sign is often the smartest person in the room, but because they have so many thoughts, ideas, and words they can be difficult for people to understand or interpret.
+The twin sign is often the smartest person in the room, but because they have so many thoughts, ideas, and words — they can be difficult for people to understand.

-Virgo's earth energy keeps her down to earth and plain.
-She is generally more quiet than Gemini.
-She is on a conquest to get every detail correct, and she doesn't like to be bothered by superfluous noise or showiness.
+Virgo’s earth energy keeps her modest and plain.
+She is quieter than Gemini.
+She is on a conquest to get every detail correct, and she doesn’t like to be bothered by superfluous noise or showiness.
 Virgos tend to prioritize their reputations.
 They want to be seen and revered for their sense of virtue.
 There is no such thing as perfection, so they often feel defeated and like they never measure up.
 Virgos are not only prone to anxiety but also depression.

-Mercury orbits around the sun much faster than all the other planets.
-The planet's influence on our lives is short term and fleeting.
+Mercury orbits around the sun much faster than the other planets.
+The planet’s influence on our lives is short-term and fleeting.
 We feel it in those short aching periods of Mercury retrograde.

 First impressions are all about what we notice in first communications.
 First impressions are fleeting, sometimes not even memorable.
 As we learn more about people, we peel off layers and uncover pieces we didn’t notice in the beginning.

-Mercury dictates whether you write bluntly and to the point without a drop of emotion or whether you write eloquently and have an extensive vocabulary.
-(For fun, I looked up my Mercury on my Natal chart, it's apparently an Aquarius Mercury.
+Mercury dictates whether you write bluntly and to the point without a drop of emotion, or whether you write eloquently and have an extensive vocabulary.
+(For fun, I looked up my Mercury on my Natal chart, it’s apparently an Aquarius Mercury.
 This makes a lot of sense to me.)